magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ssl/coap-x509-certificates.md

 X.509 Certificates are used to setup [mutual](https://en.wikipedia.org/wiki/Mutual_authentication) (two-way) authentication for CoAP over DTLS.
 It is similar to [access token](/docs/{{docsPrefix}}user-guide/access-token/) authentication, but uses X.509 Certificate instead of token.

-Instructions below will describe how to connect CoAP client using X.509 Certificate to ThingsBoard Cloud.
+Instructions below will describe how to connect CoAP client using X.509 Certificate to IoT Hub Cloud.

 #### Step 1.
 Generate Client certificate